JJFlorian/pylizard/README.md

 # pylizard

 This package is made to speed up the process of building scripts which interact with the Lizard v4 API.
+The package is open source, so feel free to contribute.

 ## Installation